BioInfoAPS/BioInfoAPS.github.io/_episodes/03-blast.md

 ~~~
 {: .terminal}

+You do not have to press enter and go to the next line after typing 'Xc'.
+The next line will be read as an empty line and give error message.
+Although the additional line and error message due to the empty line does not affect our outputs here, it might be relevant for other situations.

 Press <kbd>Ctrl</kbd>+<kbd>o</kbd> (<kbd>Cmd</kbd>+<kbd>o</kbd> in MacOS) to save the file.
 Give it a name `dblist.txt` and press <kbd>Enter</kbd>.